The University of Helsinki – Among the best in the world

 The doctoral education system of the University of Helsinki consists of four doctoral schools and 32 doctoral programmes.
 All doctoral candidates must belong to a doctoral programme.

 The University of Helsinki Doctoral Programme In Wildlife Biology Research (LUOVA) invites applications for two (2) funded doctoral candidate positions for a 1–4 year period starting from 1.1.2018.
 Advertisement

 The duration of the employment contract depends on the phase of the appointee's thesis.
-The positions are suitable for candidates with a background in plant biology or a related field.

 Application for doctoral candidate positions within LUOVA, starting January 2018 will be open 1-14 September 2017.